 MORE ABOUT MAUDE

-In print, her work has appeared in various newspapers and art publications including The Artist Magazine, Trouve Magazine, for which she graced the cover, The French lifestyle magazine As You Like, Carrier Pigeon Fine Art Magazine, Fiber Art Now Magazine, Creativ Magazine, Daphne’s Diary Magazine and Artvoice and The Public which featured her on the cover and the centerfold, respectively.
+In print, her work has appeared in various newspapers and art publications including Trouvé Magazine, for which she and her work graced the cover, Art House Press, Berkshire Magazine, Orion Magazine, The French lifestyle magazine As You Like, Carrier Pigeon Fine Art Magazine, Creativ Magazine, Artvoice, and The Public for which her work graced the cover and the centerfold, respectively.

 In film, her shadow puppet designs appear in The Happy Film documentary by the internationally acclaimed graphic designer and typographer Stefan Sagmeister.